-1.9 Existing layout and construction
+1.8 Existing layout and construction

-In many educational premises, there will be open-plan areas, such as libraries and computer suites enabling pupils, students and employees to move freely throughout the area.
+In many premises, the design is for open-plan areas allowing members of the public and staff to move freely throughout the floor.

 Traditionally, occupants are advised to shut doors when escaping from a fire but in openplan areas this may not be possible.
 In these areas the fire, and especially the smoke, may spread faster than expected.